mariusadrian77/Convious/README.md

 - The project might scale or change over time.
 - There is a need to maintain a clear separation between schema management and data population.
 - Deployment in different environments where schema management is handled separately from data ingestion is planned.

+## Scripts Overview
+1. create_tables_and_indexes.py
+This script is responsible for creating the necessary tables (location_mapping and holidays) and indexes in the PostgreSQL database.

+Tables:

+location_mapping: Stores location information (country code, subdivision, etc.).
+holidays: Stores holiday data, including the holiday name, date, and versioning.
+Indexes:

+idx_country_subdivision: Speeds up queries on country_code and subdivision_code.
+idx_location_date: Improves the performance of queries filtering by location_id and date.
+idx_current_version: Ensures efficient retrieval of the latest holiday data versions.

+2. fetch_and_insert_holidays.py
+This script fetches holiday data from the HolidayAPI for predefined locations and inserts or updates the data in the PostgreSQL database.

+Functions:

+fetch_holiday_data(): Fetches holiday data for a specific location and year. upsert_location(): Inserts or updates location data in location_mapping. insert_holiday_data(): Inserts holiday data with versioning, ensuring the latest data is flagged as current_version. deactivate_location(): Marks locations that are no longer active. deactivate_removed_locations(): Deactivates locations that are no longer fetched in the current run.

+3. query_holidays.py
+This script allows you to query the holiday data stored in the PostgreSQL database for a given location_id and date range.

+Functions:

+import_holidays_for_location(): Queries the database for holidays within a specified date range for a given location, returning the results.

+## Functionality

 ## Task 2: System Design